The building includes 72 parking spots and ground-level retail space with Starbucks and Massage Envy as tenants..

 North / south and east / west CTA bus routesare a block from 1225.

 Cross-town access to I-90/94 on Division St can be time-consuming, but southbound travelers may save time by heading for the Ontario St on-ramp.

 You might also consider condos for rent in nearby buildings – they’re occasionally available at lower rents than you’ll find in the rental buildings, in part because they don’t offer comparable amenities packages.

-You’ll find additional options at YoChicago’s at-a-glance list of Near North apartments.
+You’ll find additional options at YoChicago’s at-a-glance list of Old Town / Near North Side apartments.

 The Scott Residences in the news